viam-modules/lorawan/README.md

 # LoRaWAN Module

 Viam module for receiving data from LoRaWAN sensors.\
-`Sx1302-gateway`: sensor model for a sx1302 lorawan concentrator hat connected to a raspberry pi.\
+`sx1302-gateway`: sensor model for a sx1302 loRaWAN concentrator hat connected to a raspberry pi.\
 `node`: sensor model for the end nodes sending data to the gateway.

 Compatible with:
 - US915 frequency band
 - Class A Devices
-- LoraWAN MAC version 1.0.3
+- LoRaWAN MAC version 1.0.3

-## Hardware Requirements
+## Hardware Requiremensts

 - Raspberry Pi (any model with GPIO pins)
 - SX1302 Gateway HAT/concentrator board